s1s1fo/TwitterMon/README.md

 Requirements
 ------------

--   AIL Framework v2.2, v2.3, v2.4 or v2.5 (not tested in later versions).
+-   AIL Framework v2.2 - v2.8 (not tested in later versions).

 -   Python \>3 (AIL already configures a Python3 virtual environment in AILENV).